• Skip to primary navigation

 Helpful hints

-Here is a list of helpful hints useful to perform a quality thermal imaging inspection, scan, or survey.
+Here is a list of helpful hints for performing a quality thermal imaging inspection, scan, or survey.

 1. Consider Circuit loading when inspecting electrical equipment.
 Whenever possible, Perform comparative inspections with a load similar to the last review.

-2. Prioritize Inspections during maximum possible loading.
-Try to avoid examinations when operating below 40 percent of the rated load of the inspected equipment.
+2. Prioritize Inspections during the maximum possible loading.
+Avoid examinations when operating below 40 percent of the rated load of the inspected equipment.

 3. Delay inspections for 45 minutes following changes in loading to allow for temperature to stabilize, especially when reading temperatures indirectly.